pfelix23/EquiTrack/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Investment couldn't be found"
     }
     ```

-## REVIEWS
+## ASSETS

-### Get all Reviews of the Current User
+### Get all Assets of the Current User

-Returns all the reviews written by the current user.
+Returns all the assets written by the current user.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /users/:userId/reviews
+  * Route path: /users/:userId/assets
   * Body: none

 * Successful Response